 Dental Assistants Vs. Dental Hygienists: What's the Difference?

 While both dental assistants and dental hygienists work under the supervision of dentists, their roles in the dental office vary.
-Read ahead to learn about the job duties of these positions, along with career data, such as employment outlook and salary projections.
+Learn about the job duties of these positions, along with career data, such as employment outlook and salary projections.

 Dental Assistants and Dental Hygienists: Career Differences

-This difference between these two dental support positions centers on the tasks they're expected to perform and their level of interaction with patients.
-Perhaps the biggest difference between the two is that a dental assistant immediately aids a dentist, conducting office tasks and small, supervised jobs on patients' teeth, while a hygienist often works one-on-one with a patient.
+The differences between these two dental support positions center on the tasks they're expected to perform and their level of interaction with patients.
+Perhaps the biggest difference between the two is that a dental assistant provides direct aid to dentists, conducting office tasks and small, supervised jobs on patients' teeth, while a hygienist often works one-on-one with a patient, and doesn't have as much constant supervision.

 Dental Assistant: Overview